-You have the opportunity to make one change to your health coverage during the Medicare

-Advantage Open Enrollment Period.
+You have the opportunity to make one change to your health coverage during the Medicare Advantage Open Enrollment Period.

 - When is the annual Medicare Advantage Open Enrollment Period?
 This happens every year from January 1 to March 31. - What type of plan can you switch to during the annual Medicare Advantage Open Enrollment Period?
 During this time, you can: - Switch to another Medicare Advantage Plan.
 (You can choose a plan that covers prescription drugs or one that does not cover prescription drugs.) - Disenroll from our plan and obtain coverage through Original Medicare.
-If you choose to switch to Original Medicare during this period, you have until March 31 to join a separate Medicare prescription drug plan to add drug coverage. - When will your membership end?
+If you choose to switch to Original Medicare during this period, you can also join a separate Medicare prescription drug plan at that time. - When will your membership end?
 Your membership will end on the first day of the month after you enroll in a different Medicare Advantage plan or we get your request to switch to Original Medicare.
 If you also choose to enroll in a Medicare prescription drug plan, your membership in the drug plan will begin the first day of the month after the drug plan gets your enrollment request.

-Section 2.3 In certain situations, you can end your membership during a Special Enrollment Period call Medicare, or visit the Medicare website (https://www.medicare.gov):
+Section 2.3 In certain situations, you can end your membership during a Special Enrollment Period apply to you, you may be eligible to end your membership during a Special Enrollment Period.
+These are just examples, for the full list you can contact the plan, call Medicare, or visit the Medicare website (www.medicare.gov):

 In certain situations, members of MedMutual Advantage Choice HMO may be eligible to end their membership at other times of the year.
-This is known as a Special Enrollment Period.
+This is known as a Special EnrolIment Period.